pachyderm/docs/content/latest/reference/config-spec.md

 ### Contexts

 A map of context names to their configurations.
-Pachyderm contexts are akin to kubernetes contexts (and in fact reference the kubernetes context that they're associated with.)
+MLDM contexts are akin to kubernetes contexts (and in fact reference the kubernetes context that they're associated with.)